micmejia/bible-dump/NKJV/Exodus/Exod 22.md

 "He who sacrifices to _any_ god, except to the Lord only, he shall be utterly destroyed.

 ###### 21
-"You shall neither mistreat a [^b]stranger nor oppress him, for you were strangers in the land of Egypt.
+"You shall neither mistreat a stranger nor oppress him, for you were strangers in the land of Egypt.

 ###### 22
 "You shall not afflict any widow or fatherless child.